Earl King: Biography

 King was born in New Orleans, Louisiana, United States.
 His father was a piano player.
 He died when Earl was still a baby, and Earl was brought up by his mother.
 With his mother, he started going to church at an early age.
 In his youth he sang gospel music, but he took the advice of a friend to switch to blues to make a better living.

 King started to play the guitar at the age of 15.
 Soon he started entering talent contests at local clubs, including the Dew Drop Inn.
 At one such club he met his idol, Guitar Slim.
 King started imitating Slim, and his presence had a big impact on his musical direction.
 In 1954, Slim was injured in an automobile accident (right around the time he had the number 1 R&B hit "The Things That I Used To Do"), and King was deputized to continue a tour with Slim's band, representing himself as Slim.
 After succeeding in this role, King became a regular at the Dew Drop Inn.

 His first recording was made in 1953.
-As Earl Johnson, he released a 78-rpm record, "Have You Gone Crazy"/"Begging at Your Mercy", for Savoy Records.
-The following year, the talent scout Johnny Vincent introduced King to Specialty Records, for which he recorded some sides, including "Mother's Love", which was locally popular.
-In 1955, King signed with Vincent's label, Ace.
+As Earl Johnson, he released a 78-rpm record, "Have You Gone Crazy" b/w "Beggin' at Your Mercy", for Savoy Records.
+The following year, the talent scout Johnny Vincent introduced King to Specialty Records, for which he recorded some sides, including "A Mother's Love", which was locally popular.
+In 1955, King signed with Vincent's label, Ace Records.
 His first single for that label, "Those Lonely, Lonely Nights", was a hit, reaching number 7 on the Billboard R&B chart.
 He continued to record for Ace for the next five years.
 During that time, he also he started writing songs for other artists, such as Roland Stone and Jimmy Clanton.

 In 1960, Dave Bartholomew invited King to record for Imperial Records.
 In sessions for that label, he was backed by a host of musicians, including Bob French, George French, James Booker, and Wardell Quezergue.
 It was at this label he recorded his signature songs "Come On" and "Trick Bag".
-The former has been a much-covered standard for decades, notably recorded by Jimi Hendrix, Stevie Ray Vaughan and Anson Funderburgh.
+The former has been a much-covered standard for decades, notably recorded by Jimi Hendrix, Freddie King, Stevie Ray Vaughan and Anson Funderburgh.
 The latter has also been widely covered, with versions by Johnny Winter, the Meters and Robert Palmer.
 King co-wrote a number of songs with Bartholomew, either under his own name or under the pseudonym "E.C.
 King".